 What do we love it for?
 One thing we noticed immediately with this crossbow was just how quiet it is.
 Next, the high build quality is clear throughout it.
 We’ve never seen a crossbow that is this easy to use while still being able to deliver an arrow at over 300 fps.

 What were we disappointed with?
 It’s worth noting that you don’t get many accessories with this crossbow.
 That may suit you if you wanted to get them elsewhere, but most people will find that quite inconvenient.

 If you were looking for a crossbow that would be able to guide you all the way from a novice to becoming an expert, then this would be brilliant.
 It has simple usability but still enough power to be enjoyable for everyone.

 Most of its specifications sit in the middle range without being particularly notable.
 The weight is 6.4lbs, which isn’t too heavy, and the draw weight is 165lbs, so it’s easy to cock.
 Also, the velocity at 350 fps is more than enough if this is your first crossbow.

 On top of that, the power stroke and the axle-to-axle width are fairly standard.
 Those figures help to make this a highly versatile crossbow.
 Everyone will be able to use it without any problems while also getting great results.

-What we liked: As with all Barnett crossbows, the durability is high here, with solid construction throughout.
+What are its best features?
+As with all Barnett crossbows, the durability is high here, with solid construction throughout.
 It is simple to use and allows you to grow and improve with your crossbow until you’re ready for a high-powered model.

-What could be better: Unfortunately, the scope quality is average.
+What could be improved?
+Unfortunately, the scope quality is average.
 Considering the type of users this crossbow is aimed at, that’s not going to be much of an issue.